 If you’re looking to choose a project manager from within your team, you probably already have a good idea of your employees’ strengths and weaknesses.

 If you’re looking to hire a project manager from a pool of external candidates, you have a slightly different challenge.
-In the short amount of time you have to get to know someone during an interview, you must glean whether they possess these qualities.
+It would be best to glean whether they possess these qualities in the short time you have to get to know someone during an interview.

 A good way to accomplish this is by asking candidates to come prepared with visual examples or certifications they've received.
 In the same way, a sales candidate would provide their quarterly numbers, and ask a project manager candidate to provide some samples of their completed projects.
 This offers a verbal explanation of the project and allows you to see the impact they’ve had in the past.